 lsmod in your terminal and press Enter to see all of the extra drivers your Linux kernel loads as modules.
 Find the one for the offending device and note down its name, then enter the following:

 The document you just opened is a blacklist of modules that shouldn’t load during boot.
 It will probably already be populated with some entries.
 Move to the end of the file and follow the same syntax to add your module to this list.
 Your entry should look like:

 Save the file, reboot, and hopefully, everything will work okay now.

 For Xorg, try disabling your Window Manager’s compositor.
 Although officially the compositor offloads CPU-related tasks to the GPU, that’s not always the case.
 Sometimes, by enabling compositing support, you’re also enabling many demanding effects.

 Sometimes the GPU’s drivers can cause high CPU usage, too.
-Xorg didn’t really get along with specific versions of Nvidia’s or AMD’s drivers.
+Xorg doesn’t really get along with specific versions of Nvidia’s or AMD’s drivers.
 The solution is upgrading or downgrading to a different version.
 Alternatively, you can try open-source versions of your GPU’s drivers.
-Still, those don’t share the exact feature-set and may lack some functionality.
+Still, those don’t share the exact feature set and may lack some functionality.

 It’s rare for the Linux kernel to be the reason for high CPU utilization.
 Still, if you’ve reached this point with no solution in sight, you won’t lose anything trying a different one.

 As stated on its official site, to install the popular Liquorix kernel in Ubuntu, visit your terminal and type: